PyLink/PyLink/docs/technical/pmodule-spec.md

 # PyLink Protocol Module Specification

-***Last updated for 2.0-dev (2017-0X-XX).***
+***Last updated for 2.0-dev (2017-08-30).***

-Starting with PyLink 2.x, a protocol module is a file containing a class derived from `PyLinkNetworkCore` (e.g. `InspIRCdProtocol`), and a global, and a global `Class` attribute set equal to it (e.g. `Class = InspIRCdProtocol`).
-Classes may be implemented based off any of the classes in the following inheritance tree, with each of which having a different amount of abstraction.
+Starting with PyLink 2.x, a *protocol module* is any module containing a class derived from `PyLinkNetworkCore` (e.g. `InspIRCdProtocol`), along with a global `Class` attribute set equal to it (e.g. `Class = InspIRCdProtocol`).
+These modules do everything from managing connections to providing plugins with an API to send and receive data.
+New protocol modules may be implemented based off any of the classes in the following inheritance tree, with each containing a different amount of abstraction.

 ![[Protocol module inheritence graph]](protocol-modules.png)